Bakhtiar Rahmani

-Bakhtiar Rahmani (بختیار رحمانی; born 23 September 1991) is an Iranian Kurdish footballer.
+Bakhtiar Rahmani (بختیار رحمانی; born 23 September 1991) is an Iranian Kurdish footballer who plays as a midfielder for SV Pars Neu-Isenburg.

 Early life

 Rahmani was born in Sarpol-e Zahab.

 Club career

 Foolad

 Rahmani has played his entire career for Foolad.
 After the release of Jalal Kameli-Mofrad in the summer of 2012, he was chosen as the club captain by head coach Hossein Faraki, when he was just twenty years old and led the club to the fourth place.
 He renewed his contract with Foolad for another three years on 30 April 2013, keeping him at the club until 2016.
 Rahmani helped the club to win its second championship in the 2013–14 season, in which he scored five goals and assisted seven times in 28 matches.

 Tractor

 In the summer of 2015 Rahmani signed a two–year contract with Tractor to spend his conscription period at the club.

 Esteghlal

 On 3 June 2016, he joined Esteghlal on a two-year contract.